Nobody has to tell you that, because you can honestly just feel it when you’re sitting somewhere you feel loved:

 Abundance, the real kind, is an expansive ocean, and you’re an island surrounded by its unending grace.

 There is blue as far as you can see — when you feel loved and seen.

-All their eyes around the table were ocean blue at Sunday dinner, all the kids and cousins.
+All their eyes around the table were ocean blue at a Sunday dinner, all the kids and cousins.
 I felt like I was standing at the edge of something deep and wide and long that went on forever.

-You can do that at Sunday dinner.
 You can look around at your people, look at all the brave ragamuffins and beautiful misfits who you get to call yours, and you can feel it pounding like a tidal wave of truth in your very own chest:

-Abundance is not to something be attained — abundance is something to awaken to.
+Abundance is not something to be attained — abundance is something to awaken to.

-You can end up wanting to memorize all the faces, memorize this waking to the smell of fried chicken and warmed rolls and the faint scent of polished shoes and perfumed wrists and old cologne.
+Where you feel loved, you can end up wanting to memorize all the faces, memorize this waking to the smell of fried chicken and warmed rolls and the faint scent of polished shoes and perfumed wrists and old cologne.

 You can hear a cat can meow from behind a bedroom door and the dog’s thumping his tail in the mat in the mudroom and there can be more than a basket or two of laundry there by the washing machine and the stove can need a deep scrubbing and there can be a splaying of bills across your desk.

 But there is breath filling your lungs and there is time, even yet, and there is still light and hope, and why did you get this one breath, let alone another two, and there is rising today, the sun, and all the possibilities, and resurrections everywhere, abundance rising out of ashes, and you can’t doubt it.

 You can believe this, witness this.
 You can feel it like a rising tide that carries you forward even now: